tomc98/Sprite-Sheet-Diffusion/readme.md

 Our fine-tune model weight is [here](https://drive.google.com/drive/folders/1VxbOv5PE441NsNStQlmqbIw0iyY9Mn9L?usp=sharing).

 ## Usage
+### Animate Anyone
+Edit the configuration file located at `configs/prompts/inference.yaml` to specify your model path and data path.
+```bash
+python inference.py
+```

 ### Evaluation
-* ID-Adpater
 We implemented two evaluation scripts to automate the evaluation process and generate a summary of the results in a MARKDOWN file.
 - `eval_img_quality.py`: This script evaluates the similarity between ground truth and generated motion frames using metrics such as Structural Similarity Index (SSIM), Peak Signal-to-Noise Ratio (PSNR), and Learned Perceptual Image Patch Similarity (LPIPS).
 - `eval_sub_consistency`: This script assesses subject consistency within the generated sequence, measured based on the Subject Consistency Score proposed by [VBench](https://github.com/OpenGVLab/VBench).
 * Animate Anyone
-Edit the configuration file located at `configs/prompts/inference.yaml` to specify your model path and data path.
-```bash
-python inference.py
-```

 #### Prerequisites
 Please organize your results using the following folder structure: